Anne Duk Hee Jordan | Jacob Kirkegaard | Luke Munn | Virginie Rebetez | Sam Smith

 After Berlin, Oblivion was also shown in Switzerland at larada, Locarno (Dec 21st 2014 - Jan 18th 2015).

-Commissioned by Zweigstelle Berlin, this project received the kind support of SwissLoss and Canton Vaud.
+Winner of Zweigstelle Berlin exhibitions' call, this project received the kind support of SwissLoss and Canton Vaud.